Shorya-Sharma/Chest-Pathology-Classification-using-a-Multimodel-View-Specific-Approach/README.md

-# DualCheXNet: A View-Specific Approach to Chest Pathology Classification with Uncertainty Labels
+# A View-Specific Approach to Chest Pathology Classification with Uncertainty Labels

 ***This was adapted from zoogzog/chexpert***

-Yet another PyTorch implementation of the [CheXNet](https://arxiv.org/abs/1711.05225) algorithm for pathology detection in frontal chest X-ray images.
-This implementation is based on approach presented [here](https://github.com/arnoweng/CheXNet).
-Ten-crops technique is used to transform images at the testing stage to get better accuracy.

 The highest accuracy evaluated with AUROC was 0.847 Training (70%), validation (20%) and testing (10%) datasets were used in this implementation.